 Look For Solutions, Not Blame

-When a problem comes up, companies with a healthy culture that foster creativity look for solutions rather than blame.
+When a problem comes up, companies with a healthy culture that fosters creativity look for solutions rather than blame.

 A quick way to realize if your company has a bad mindset towards failure is to ask yourself what happens when a mistake is discovered.
 Do people shut down and turn inward?
 Or do they try to untangle the root causes of the issues?
 Do people ask what’s the solution or do they ask “whose fault is this”?

 Leaders Must Give The Example

-The best way to foster a culture that is open towards mistakes and learns from them is through the leaders.
+The best way to foster a culture that is open to mistakes and learns from them is through the leaders.

 The leaders must give the example of admitting, analyzing, and learning from their mistakes.

 When they do that, everyone around will feel it’s safe to do the same.

 Ed Catmull says that by sharing problems and sensitive information you make your employees feel like owners of the company.

 And when they are aware of the problems they also become part of the solution.

 “Your employees are smart”, says the author, “that’s why you hired them”. and they know when you are delivering a message that’s been heavily massaged.
-They will be looking for the hidden meaning and spending energies on gossiping.
+They will be looking for the hidden meaning and spending energy on gossiping.

 Similarly, when you deliver solutions to implement, share the thoughts behind the solution.

 You Are Not Your Idea

 A concept I love and which for me was the biggest takeaway from Creative Inc. is that we need to delink ourselves from our ideas because, simply, we are not our ideas.

-That means that if we propose something and people don’t love it right away or, shudder, is criticized and rejected, then be it because you are not your idea.
+That means that if we propose something and people don’t love it right away or, shudder, are criticized and rejected, then be it because you are not your idea.

 This is a very important concept for leaders because defending your idea is plainly dumb and it means that you will not (necessarily) reach the best solution.